-We have audited the general purpose financial report (hereinafter referred to as 'financial report') of Christian Blind Mission International (New Zealand), trading as and referred to below as cbm New Zealand, which comprises the financial statements on pages 15 to 27 and the service performance information on pages 6 to 14.
-The complete set of financial statements comprises the statement of financial position as at 31 December 2023, the statement of comprehensive revenue and expense, the statement of changes in net assets/equity, the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the general purpose financial report (hereinafter referred to as "financial report") of Christian Blind Mission International (New Zealand), trading as and referred to below as cbm New Zealand which comprises the financial statements on pages 2 and 13 to 25 and the statement of service performance on pages 6 to 12.
+The complete set of financial statements comprises the statement of financial position as at 31 December 2024, the statement of comprehensive revenue and expense, statement of changes in equity, and statement of cash flows for the year then ended, and notes to financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial report presents fairly, in all material respects:
+In our opinion the accompanying financial report presents fairly, in all material respects:

-- the financial position of cbm New Zealand as at 31 December 2023, and its financial performance, and its cash flows for the year then ended; and - the service performance for the year ended 31 December 2023 in accordance with the entity's service performance criteria.

-In accordance with Public Benefit Entity Standards Reduced Disclosure Regime issued by the New Zealand Accounting Standards Board.
+- the financial position of cbm New Zealand as at 31 December 2024, and its financial performance and its cash flows for the year then ended; and - the service performance for the year ended 31 December 2024, in that the service performance information is appropriate and meaningful and prepared in accordance with the entity's measurement bases or evaluation methods in accordance with Public Benefit Entity Standards Reduced Disclosure Regime issued by the New Zealand Accounting Standards Board.